davidobrien1985/davidobrien1985.github.io/blog/_posts/2013-11-02-start-cmapplicationdeployment-takes-forever-complete-configmgr.md

 I sat down and wrote a script to parse through all the existing applications and create a deployment for each of it.

-Start-CMApplicationDeployment (<a href="http://technet.microsoft.com/en-us/library/jj821911(v=sc.10).aspx" onclick="_gaq.push(['_trackEvent', 'outbound-article', 'http://technet.microsoft.com/en-us/library/jj821911(v=sc.10).aspx', 'http://technet.microsoft.com/en-us/library/jj821911(v=sc.10).aspx']);" >http://technet.microsoft.com/en-us/library/jj821911(v=sc.10).aspx</a>) looked really promising and easy to use, unfortunately it presented a huge problem.
+Start-CMApplicationDeployment ([http://technet.microsoft.com/en-us/library/jj821911(v=sc.10).aspx](http://technet.microsoft.com/en-us/library/jj821911(v=sc.10).aspx)) looked really promising and easy to use, unfortunately it presented a huge problem.

 > Start-CMApplicationDeployment –CollectionName %Collectionname% –Name %Applicationname% -DeployAction Uninstall -DeployPurpose Required -UserNotification HideAll